roachhd/katiebclick/README.md

 ---

-This is powered by [Jekyll](http://jekyllrb.com) and built on the Semantic.gs grid framework with some twerking to make it fluid.
+This is powered by [Jekyll](http://jekyllrb.com) and built on the [Semantic.gs](http://semantic.gs/) grid with some twerking to make it fluid.
 A MD freely hosted in[GitHub Pages](http://pages.github.com)

 #### Site Features